Son of filmmaker Rob Reiner appears in court on charges he murdered parents

 According to prosecutors, a knife was used in the Reiner killings, but few other details were given about the circumstances of the slayings.
 Authorities have made no mention of a possible motive or whether drug use was a factor.

-Various news media outlets have reported that Nick Reiner quarreled with his parents on Saturday night at a holiday party hosted by comedian Conan O'Brien.
+Various news media outlets have reported that Nick Reiner quarrelled with his parents on the night of Dec 13 at a holiday party hosted by comedian Conan O’Brien.

-Asked whether investigators had recovered the murder weapon, Hochman said on Tuesday that would be revealed in court.
+Asked whether investigators had recovered the murder weapon, District Attorney Hochman said on Dec 16 that would be revealed in court.
 Autopsies, once completed, will determine the precise cause, manner and times of death, officials said.